sourander/oat/docs/weeks/03_miksi.md

 Alla on muutama lainaus, jotka on poimittu Reddit-keskustelusta, jossa devaajat jakavat toisilleen "alan salaisuuksia" [^057387].
 Keskustelun kommenteissa on toistuvana teemana, että koodin kirjoittaminen on vain osa ohjelmistokehittäjän työtä.
 Tärkeämpää on osata ratkaista liiketoiminnan ongelmia, osata kommunikoida ja osata esitellä omaa työtä.
 Muun muassa näitä taitoja kehittää oppimispäiväkirjan kirjoittaminen.

+!!! quote

-> A good dashboard/report is more likely to get you promoted than any code you write. ==merry_go_byebye==
+    "A good dashboard/report is more likely to get you promoted than any code you write." – merry_go_byebye [^057387]

-> The code itself is barely one of the top three most important parts of your job. ==herbal_broccoli==
+    "The code itself is barely one of the top three most important parts of your job." – herbal_broccoli [^057387]

-> Your prowess in live demos can greatly set you apart from your peers. ==nox010==
+    "Your prowess in live demos can greatly set you apart from your peers." – nox010 [^057387]

-> The best software developers write less code, not more.
-Code is a liability, not an asset. ==Tony_OpDev==
+    "The best software developers write less code, not more.
+Code is a liability, not an asset." – Tony_OpDev [^057387]

-> Your job isn’t to write code, your job is to solve business problems. ==oceandocent==
+    "Your job isn’t to write code, your job is to solve business problems." – oceandocent [^057387]

-> You do not write programs for computers.
-You write them for people. ==pemungkah==
+    "You do not write programs for computers.
+You write them for people." – pemungkah [^057387]

 ### Oppiminen ei ole pikajuoksu